 Let Freedom Swing brings outstanding jazz artists and performances to community audiences, today our 8th graders were the enthralled audience.
 Inspired by conversations between former U.S. Supreme Court Justice Sandra Day O’Connor and jazz musician Wynton Marsalis, Let Freedom Swing includes three jazz concerts: Jazz and Democracy, Jazz and the Great Migration, and Jazz and Civil Rights.

-The 8th Grade will see the next installment, Jazz and the Great Migration, in January and the final show of the trilogy, Jazz and Civil Rights, in March.
+The 8th Grade will see the final show of the trilogy, Jazz and Civil Rights, in March.
 The shows compliment the 8th grade’s social studies curriculum.

 You can read more about this Jazz series HERE.

 See More News